VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 So, I'll walk you through how I tackled that one:

 The ArchWiki is actually (at the time of writing) out of date for Atheros Wi-Fi adapters, with this chip currently using the `ath10k_pci` driver.
 This was determined by running  `lspci -v`.
 While the  [Network Configuration: Troubleshooting Drivers and Firmware](https://wiki.archlinux.org/title/Network_configuration/Wireless#Troubleshooting_drivers_and_firmware)  page only mentions `ath5k` and `ath9k` drivers.
 Let this be a lesson: The Arch Wiki is great.
 It's also not perfect.
 So, now we need to get more information.
-Let's start by running `dmesg | grep -i ath`, this goes though the system diagnostic messages and searches for the the letters "ath".
+Let's start by running `dmesg | grep -i ath`, this goes though the system diagnostic messages and searches for the letters "ath".
 The '-i' is to make it case-insensitive.
 This shows us, that yes, the `ath10k_pci` driver is trying to load, but failing to do so.
 The full output is this:

 ```
 ath10k_pci 0000:01:00.0: board_file api 2 bmi_id N/A crc 32 318825bf